 - If you want to be contacted later regarding the status or resolution of your concern, please provide your name and phone number or email.

 In most cases the officer will leave a courtesy notice (door hanger) requesting that the violation be corrected, with the issuing officer’s contact information.
-If the problem is not corrected, a formal violation notice will be sent to the property owner with the issuing officer’s contact information and instructions for abatement.
+If the problem is not corrected, a formal violation notice will be mailed to the property owner with the issuing officer’s contact information and instructions for abatement.

 If the property owner does not respond to a zoning violation notice, the owner may be fined up to $2,000 per day of violation.
 If the owner does not address a nuisance violation, the City may arrange to have the problem corrected at the owner’s expense, plus an additional administrative fee.
 If necessary, fines and abatement expenses will be secured with a privileged lien on the property.